 And the reason I don’t only teach Ewan the sounds the letters make but the names of the letter is because if I taught him the E in his name is an ‘Eh’ then it’s rather confusing that it makes a “U” sound in his name.
 So instead I always say its an “Eeee” because it is - no adult spells their name over the phone as ‘Duh, ah, ii, ssssssss, yuh’ so I don’t see why children shouldn’t know the proper letter names and then be taught that they can make lots of sounds right from the get go (but this is my own personal feeling!) after all, they all sing the bloody Alphabet song.

 Plus imagine you’re like a Kardashian who only named their children with CH names - Christopher, Charlotte, Chloe and Charlie - and then school tells them ‘Ch’ is CHuh as in Cheese, which is the first sound they teach.
 What the hell do Chloe, Charlotte and Christopher think?!
 It’s ‘see’ and ‘aitch’ and together they often make the sound ‘Chuh’ like cheese but can also make other sounds too.

 So you’ll often hear me in my videos using the correct letter names and then saying the sound it is making.
-Another thing I’ve seen in practice is people saying the correct letter names for capital letters and then the most common sounds for the lower case, which really pisses me off because why make it even more confusing??!
+Another thing I’ve seen in practice is people saying the correct letter names for capital letters and then the most common sounds for the lower case, which really annoys me off because why make it even more confusing??!

 In the meantime if you’re playing ANY kind of letter or alphabet games with your children, HOWEVER you are doing it, you’re a bloody GREAT parent.
 End of.